Kotlin/kotlinx-datetime/README.md

 - Use `LocalDateTime` to represent a time of the event that is scheduled to happen in the far future at a certain local time (like a scheduled meeting in a few months from now).
 You'll have to keep track of the `TimeZone` of the scheduled event separately.
-Try to avoid converting future events to `Instant` in advance, because time-zone rules might change unexpectedly in the future.
+Try to avoid converting future events to `Instant` in advance, because time zone rules might change unexpectedly in the future.
 In this [blog post](https://codeblog.jonskeet.uk/2019/03/27/storing-utc-is-not-a-silver-bullet/), you can read more about why it's not always a good idea to use `Instant` everywhere.